-- Malfunctioning: When any part of the faucet breakdown or the entire faucet malfunctions then there is only one solution to remove it and install a fresh new faucet.
+- Malfunctioning: When any part of the breakdown down or the entire malfunctions then there is only one solution to remove it and install a fresh new faucet.

 - Design: If there is no problem with the faucet at all but it seems backdated with your kitchen interior, you can simply replace it with an upgraded one to improve your kitchen appearance.

-What are the tools You Need while removing A Kitchen Faucet Without Basin Wrench?
+What are the tools You Need while removing A Kitchen Without Basin Wrench?

-Though we are not using a specialized basin wrench here we just need a suitable socket wrench to do the faucet removing task which is available in any toolbox.
-All important tools are gathered here for your ease that are essential to remove a kitchen faucet without using a basin wrench.
+Though we are not using a specialized basin wrench here we just need a suitable socket wrench to do the faucet removal task which is available in any toolbox.
+All important tools are gathered here for your ease that is essential to remove a kitchen without using a basin wrench.
 Let’s learn about the required tools:

 - A screwdriver

 - A soft and clean cloth or towel